 - The General Hypnotherapy Register (GHR), via your GHSC validated hypnotherapy diploma.

-- The CNHC (Complementary and Natural Healthcare Council) for hypnotherapy, which is itself a PSA Accredited Register.
+- The CNHC (Complementary and Natural Healthcare Council) for hypnotherapy, which is a PSA Accredited Register.

 The course